Skip to main content

 Coordinating with UI & development teams

 One critical skill of UX designers is balancing the interests of multiple teams, including the needs of the business alongside the user.
-UX designers also work alongside UI design and development teams to bring products to life.
+UX designers also work alongside and development teams to bring products to life.

 UI designers